 Health Canada http://www.hc-sc.gc.ca

 Diabetic neuropathies: The nerve damage of diabetes.
-National Institute of Diabetes and Digestive and Kidney Diseases, National Institutes of Health website.
-Available at: http://diabetes.niddk.nih.gov/dm/pubs/neuropathies/index.aspx.
+National Institute of Diabetes and Digestive and Kidney Diseases website.
+Available at: http://www.niddk.nih.gov/health-information/health-topics/Diabetes/diabetic-neuropathies-nerve-damage-diabetes/Pages/diabetic-neuropathies-nerve-damage.aspx.
 Updated November 26, 2013.
 Accessed May 30, 2014.

-Karlsson P, et al. Epidermal nerve fiber length density estimation using global spatial sampling in healthy subjects and neuropathy patients.
+Karlsson P, Møller AT, Jensen TS, Nyengaard JR. Epidermal nerve fiber length density estimation using global spatial sampling in healthy subjects and neuropathy patients.
 J Neuropathol Exp Neurol.
-2013 Mar;72(3):186-93.
+2013;72(3):186-193.

 Peripheral neuropathy.
 EBSCO DynaMed website.
 Available at: Available at: http://www.ebscohost.com/dynamed.
 Updated April 15, 2014.
 Accessed May 30, 2014.